FINANCIAL AID RATE100%

 - Speech-Language Pathology Program

-St. John’s University – New York is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-AAA classification.
+St. John’s University – New York is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I without football classification.
 The most popular sports played are listed below:

 - Baseball (Big East Conference)